-David Nolen served as Hope Center Indy's founding associate director from March 2016 to May 31, 2019.
+David Nolen served as Hope Center Indy's Founding Associate Director from March 2016 to May 31, 2019.

 David Nolen graduated from Morristown High School in 2009.
-He earned his degree in Christian Leadership at Barclay College in Kansas and furthered his education at Indianapolis School of Supernatural Ministry, where he continued to lead and teach.
+He earned his degree in Christian Leadership at Barclay College in Kansas and furthered his education at the Indianapolis School of Supernatural Ministry, where he continued to lead and teach.

 He was a life member of Brookville Road Community Church and attended Overflow Church in Carmel.
 David was a big fan of sports.
 He participated in cross country and basketball in junior high and high school.
 He played basketball for two years in college and was an assistant basketball coach at Morristown High School for a season.
 David also enjoyed watching the Colts, IU Basketball, and the Pacers with family and friends.